Anassatti/TestAutomation/README.md

 ***Introduction***

 Automation Testing is a software testing technique that performs using special automated testing software tools to execute a test case suite.
 The purpose of this framework helps test automation engineer is to build a robust automation solution and focus only on writing code the rest will be taken care of by this solution.
-To design an efficient automation solution  TAE should have extensive experience in many areas, which impossible to master such as :
+To design an efficient automation solution  TAE should have extensive experience in many areas, which is taking time to master such as :

 1. Technical experience.
 2. Knowledge of automation frameworks patterns